By Sally Robertson, BSc

 A prion is composed of abnormally folded protein that causes progressive neurodegenerative conditions, with two of the most notable being Bovine spongiform encephalopathy (BSE or mad cow disease) seen in cattle and livestock and Creutzfeldt-Jakob disease (CJD) seen in humans.
 These mis-folded proteins do not multiply in the host organism that they infect.
 Instead, they affect the brain structure by acting as a template, inducing proteins with normal folding to convert to the abnormal prion form.

-These newly formed mis-folded proteins, in turn, act as further templates for the conversion of more normal proteins.
-There is therefore an exponential accumulation of the prions in the tissue of the central nervous system.
+These newly formed mis-folded proteins, in turn, act as further templates for the conversion of more normal proteins, leading to an exponential accumulation of prions in the tissue of the central nervous system.
 These abnormally folded proteins form plaques which are thought to cause "entanglement" of neurofibrils and interfere with synapse function.
 The nerve cells are eventually damaged and lost, which causes tiny vacuoles to form in the brain.
 These give the brain a sponge-like appearance under the microscope, hence the term spongiform disease arose.

 Prion-like behavior can also be seen in some types of fungi.
-These fungal prions have been studied extensively to provide clues as to how prions affects mammals.
-Fungal prions, however, are not harmful to their hosts.
+These fungal prions have been studied extensively to provide clues as to how prions affect mammals, although fungal prions are not harmful to their host.

 In the late1960's, research showed that the agent that causes sheep TSE or scrapie was highly resistant to being deactivated by ultraviolet and ionizing radiation, therapies that would usually destroy any pathogens that contained nucleic acid.
 However, the nature of these particles was still unclear and scientists made various suggestions including proteins, membrane fragments, small DNA viruses and polysaccharides.